StrikingLoo/strikingloo.github.io/_posts/2022-08-30-stable-diffusion-vs-dalle-2.md

 Another thing that I love about StableDiffusion (Which DALL-E 2 also gets right) is how well it renders textures.
 I can imagine how a 3d artist may use one of these models to enhance their own 3d objects by creating many different textures very fast and combining them with domain knowledge.

 Because of that, and my love for moss, I made many forest scenes with abundant growth and moss.
-Many of these look like a MAgic: the Gathering illustration.
-I will not post the propts as each one was different, but they mostly followed my digital fantasy illustration template.
+Many of these look like a Magic: the Gathering illustration.
+I will not post the prompts as each one was different, but they mostly followed my digital fantasy illustration template.

 ![](resources/ai-generated-images/stable-diffusion/selected/1394321457_A_giant_boar_made_of_moss_and_azaleas_in_the_woods__by_Josef_Thoma__matte_painting_trending_on_artstation_HQ__concept_art-xx.png){: loading="lazy" style="height:60%; width:60%"}
 ![](resources/ai-generated-images/stable-diffusion/selected/1537772634_A_Centaur_in_a_glade_under_the_stars_by_Zdzis_aw_Beksi_ski__Gorgeous_digital_painting_with_sober_colours_amazing_art_mesmerizing__captivating__artstation_3-centaur-xx.png){: loading="lazy" style="height:60%; width:60%"}